computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 researched pigeon disease and treatment, worried that I was fucking up.
 I was afraid to bring Snowflake to a local wildlife rescue center, as they'd almost certainly be euthanized, given that the disease is extremely contagious.
-Every day I'd convince myself that Snowflake wes showing signs of improvement, or find a hopeful story online.
+Every day I'd convince myself that Snowflake was showing signs of improvement, or find a hopeful story online.